junit-pioneer/junit-pioneer/CONTRIBUTING.md

 Special cases, like fixing problems with the CI pipeline, are of course exempt from this guideline.

 Please make sure to give branches a meaningful name!
+As an example, the one creating this documentation was called `branching-merging-documentation`.

 ### Commits